atc0005/safelinks/README.md

 has glibc 2.31 and meets this requirement.
 Older distro versions may not meet this requirement and will require building from source.

+> [!IMPORTANT]
+> When the upstream Go Docker image swaps out the minimum Debian base image OS (currently Debian 11) this may also mean dropping support for some Linux distros.

 ## Installation

 ### From source